rudolfpfaff/ALLIANZNT2/README.md

 # ALLIANZNT2
-ALLIANZNT2 gives lesson on the levels A2, B1, B2, C1 Free conversation at the Social Hub Rotterdam
+ALLIANZNT2 gives lesson on the levels A2, B1, B2, C1 Free conversation at the Social Hub Rotterdam Willem Ruyslaan 225, 3063 ER